Apple Spinach Farro Salad

 For this farro salad recipe, we’re using seasonal ingredients that are so delicious this time of year!
 Here’s everything you’ll need to make it:

 - Farro.
 The wonderful nutty flavor and chewy texture pairs so well with all of the other ingredients.
-You can definitely sub another favorite grain, such as rice, quinoa, or barley.
+You can definitely sub another favorite grain, such as rice, quinoa, or barley for the salad base.

 - Spinach.
 There’s something about apples and spinach together in this salad that just makes sense.
 Feel free to do half arugula and half spinach for a little more zing if you’d like!